amaryaser20033-cyber/Customer-Churn-Analysis/README.md

 This dataset represents customers of a telecommunications company and contains over 7,000 customer records.
 The data covers various aspects of the customer journey, including demographic characteristics, service subscriptions, customer satisfaction, account status, and location information.

 ## Tools Used

-* SQL Server (T-SQL) for data extraction, joins, aggregations, and KPI calculations
+SQL Server for data extraction, joins, aggregations, and KPI calculations
 * Power BI for dashboard creation and data visualization

 ## Data Cleaning